Contact dermatitis occurs when your skin reacts to a particular substance.

 Irritant contact dermatitis may be caused by frequent exposure to a weak irritant, such as soap or detergent.
 It may also develop if you've been in contact with a stronger irritant for a short while.

-You will be at increased risk of irritant contact dermatitis if you have atopic eczema, which is the most common form of eczema.
+You're at an increased risk of irritant contact dermatitis if you also have atopic eczema, which is the most common form of eczema.

 Common irritants include:

 - soaps and detergents

 - perfumes and preservatives in toiletries or cosmetics

 - acids and alkalis